edgars/edgar-site/content/blog/42crunch_demo_docker_container.pt.md

 +++
-title = "42Crunch: Demonstração em Ambiente Azure" description = "Este é uma demonstração do uso do 42Crunch no Ambiente Azure AKS (Kubernetes)" author = "Edgar Silva" date = "2021-01-05" tags = ["api", "api-firewall",]
+title = "42Crunch: APIFirewall as a simple Docker Image  " description = "In this post is demonstrated how to to run 42Crunch API Firewall as a simple Docker container image" author = "Edgar Silva" date = "2021-01-05" tags = ["api", "api-firewall",]